Photo of Matcha Drink on a Wooden Tray

 What to take away?

 Obesity is a major global health concern linked to numerous complications including heart disease, stroke, type-2 diabetes, 13 types of cancer, fatty liver disease, osteoarthritis, digestive issues, sleep apnoea, and mental health challenges.
-The only way to address this long-term is through health awareness.
-Education in health awareness, nutrition and medicinal plants, must be seen as important as maths education in schools.

-The existing evidence of using drugs with a range of side effects underlines the importance of exploring safe, natural alternatives for weight management, particularly when considering potential long-term risks like cancer.
+A holistic approach that includes plant-based support and balanced nutrition and exercise, will provide sustainable, long-term results.
+The existing evidence of using drugs with a range of side effects underlines the importance of exploring safe, phytochemical-rich pharmaceuticals as alternatives for weight management, particularly when considering potential long-term risks like cancer.

-Rather than seeking rapid weight loss through pharmaceuticals, a holistic approach that includes plant-based support and balanced nutrition and exercise, will provide sustainable, long-term results.
-What’s more, as we’ve explored the plant-based treatment options, it’s also important that not only are they a safer solution to drugs when used correctly, but they also have a range of effects that promote metabolic and holistic health and wellbeing.
+What’s more, as we’ve explored the plant-based treatment options, it’s also important that not only are they a safer solution to drugs when used correctly, but they also have a rich range of effects that promote cardiovascular, metabolic and digestive health, mental wellbeing, as well as lower risk of certain cancers.

 Shopping Basket